-225. Every Bill not prepared pursuant to the Bills ordered to order of leave, or according to the rules and be withorders of the House, will be ordered to be withdrawn.
+225. Every Bill not prepared pursuant to the Bills order of leave, or according to the rules and be with-drawn. orders of the House, will be ordered to be withdrawn.

 226. A Bill shall be presented by a Member.